The Shroud of Turin, Jesus & Prophecy

 - The shroud contains real human brood, on the face, the front, and back of the shroud, of type AB, of a male, and the DNA has been verified to be ancient

-The Shroud is presently (summer 2015) on display in the city of Turin, Italy.
-If you have the opportunity to visit, you most certainly should make the effort to see it.
+The Shroud was on display during the summer of 2015) in the city of Turin, Italy.
 From the weight of evidence, this may in fact be the burial cloth of Jesus – and if it is, it is the most important ancient artifact in existence; and strong evidence for the existence and sacrificial death on the cross of Jesus of Nazareth, the One whom Christians proclaim as the Messiah, the risen Savior of all humans who believe and trust their lives to Him.

 Official web site of the Shroud of Turin: http://www.sindone.it/